Working in Norway: Your rights and obligations

 Contact the employer immediately orally, then in writing.

-The Labour Inspection Authority does not have a mandate to enforce payment of outstanding wages from your employer, however it can order your employer to pay the correct wages if you work in the sectors that have a minimum wage agreement.
+The Labor Inspection Authority can order your employer to pay outstanding wages if you work in a sector with a minimum wage agreement.

 The main rule in Norway is that all employees are entitled to a holiday (ferie) and holiday pay (feriepenger).
 You are entitled to 25 working days holiday per year.
 Working days are all the days of the week except Sundays or statutory/public holidays.